 At Hennepin Healthcare in Minneapolis, live rabbits and sheep are used in an emergency skills training lab.
-Emergency medicine residents and department staff practice procedures on the animals, including making incisions into the throat to insert a breathing tube, inserting needles into the chest to remove fluid surrounding the heart, splitting open the breastbone in order to access the heart, performing various cardiac procedures, cutting the skin and ligament at the lateral corner of the eye to relieve pressure behind the eye, and drilling holes into the skull.
+Emergency medicine residents and department staff practice procedures on the animals, including making incisions into the throat and chest to insert needles and tubes, splitting open the breastbone in order to access the heart, performing various cardiac procedures, cutting the skin and ligament at the lateral corner of the eye, and drilling holes into the skull.
 According to documents obtained by the Physicians Committee, the procedures are continued even if the animal dies while on the operating table.
 If the animal does survive all of the procedures, he is killed following the training session.
 The medical center is approved to use up to 200 rabbits and sheep per year.

 Hennepin already has a state-of-the-art simulation center that could provide the resources to replace animal use.

 Even with the availability of validated human-relevant methods, Hennepin continues the practice of using live animals to train residents.
 Please take action and ask the hospital to end this educationally inferior and inhumane practice by making the switch to simulation—because Minnesota deserves better.